babetke/babetke.github.io/_pages/projects.md

 * Granular spatial analysis of vector-borne pathogen exposure risk in owned companion animals in Georgia, USA with [Nicole Gottdenker DVM, MS, PhD, Dipl.
 ACVP.](https://www.gottdenkerlab.com/)
 * Sociodemographic and ecological associations with county-level human cases of Murine Typhus in Texas, USA.
 * Anthropogenic roosting and Viral diversity in bats using a machine learning approach with [Daniel Becker, PhD](http://beckerlab.weebly.com/) and viral association data from [VERENA Consortium.](https://www.viralemergence.org/).
-Preliminary analysis was presented at the ESA 2022 annual conference and the poster can be downloaded <a href="https://babetke.github.io/images/ESA 2022 Poster.pdf"> here </a>.
+Preliminary analysis was presented at ESA 2022 and the poster can be downloaded <a href="https://babetke.github.io/images/ESA 2022 Poster.pdf"> here. </a>

 Other projects: